$84 Find Cheap Flights from Los Angeles to North Carolina

 The average price of all round-trip flights from Los Angeles to North Carolina clicked on KAYAK for each day over the last 12 months.

 When flying from Los Angeles to North Carolina, you should consider leaving on a Wednesday and avoid Sundays if you are looking for the best rates.
-For your return to Los Angeles, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.
+For your return to Los Angeles, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from Los Angeles to North Carolina?